wso2-attic/docs-ciam-cloud/en/docs/guides/guides-overview.md

 WSO2 CIAM Cloud can be used to fulfill the identity and access management requirements of your B2B organizations.

 - Define the organization structure.
-- Delegate administration capabilities to users in sub organization.
+- Delegate administration capabilities to users in suborganization.
 - Manage users in individual organizations.
 - Allow users from each organization to log in to shared applications using each organization's IdP.